score-json/nlohmann_json/TSF/trustable/statements/JLS-22.md

 references:
   - type: verbose_file
     path: "./.github/workflows/parent-workflow.yml"
-    description: "Parent GitHub workflow that is scheduled to run daily and triggers the ubuntu workflow."
+    description: "Parent GitHub workflow that is scheduled to run daily and triggers the Ubuntu workflow."
   - type: verbose_file
     path: "./.github/workflows/ubuntu.yml"
     description: "Ubuntu CI workflow that executes the nlohmann/json unit and integration tests in a controlled CI environment."